UltraVPN Full Review: Ultra Fast with Ultra Value

 Short explanation: UltraVPN does not have a true no-log policy.

-Long explanation: They are a VPN service that keeps no activity logs, meaning even if a government goes after them to see what files they have since they don't save any activities their customers do, none of the activities can be retrieved.
+Long explanation: They are a VPN service that keeps no activity logs.
+Even if a government goes after them to see what files they have since they don't save any customers' activities, none of the activities can be retrieved.
 However, they do collect some logs; namely, UltraVPN collects the IP address of your device, its location, and information as mentioned on their website.

 3. Kill switch